sylvaticus/MITx_6.86x/Unit 01 - Linear Classifiers and Generalizations/Unit 01 - Linear Classifiers and Generalizations.md

 Machine learning as a discipline aims to design, understand, and apply computer programs that learn from experience (i.e. data) for the purpose of **modelling**, **prediction**, and **control**.

-There are many ways to learn or many reasons to learn.
+There are many ways to learn or many reasons to learn:

-You can try to model, understand how things work.
+- You can try to model, understand how things work;
-You can try to predict about, say, future outcomes or try to control towards a desired output configuration.
+- You can try to predict about, say, future outcomes;
+- Or you can try to control towards a desired output configuration.

 #### Prediction
 We will start with prediction as a core machine learning task.
 There are many types of predictions that we can make.:

 - We can predict outcomes of _events that occur in the future_ such as the market, weather tomorrow, the next word a text message user will type, or anticipate pedestrian behavior in self driving vehicles, and so on.
 - We can also try to predict _properties that we do not yet know_.
 For example, properties of materials such as whether a chemical is soluble in water, what the object is in an image, what an English sentence translates to in Hindi, whether a product review carries positive sentiment, and so on.

 ### 1.4.
 Introduction to Supervised Learning

 Common to all these “prediction problems" mentioned previously is that they would be very hard to solve in a traditional engineering way, where we specify rules or solutions directly to the problem.
 It is far easier to provide examples of correct behavior.
 For example, how would you encode rules for translation, or image classification?
 It is much easier to provide large numbers of translated sentences, or examples of what the objects are on a large set of images.
 I don't have to specify the solution method to be able to illustrate the task implicitly through examples.
 The ability to learn the solution from examples is what has made machine learning so popular and pervasive.